 One of our goals at the RIAA is to provide timely and accurate information on the issues affecting the music labels and the creative artists we represent that are of interest to the public and the media.

-In October, the RIAA awarded a 54 total digital singles, 12 albums and two mastertones.
+In June and July, the RIAA awarded a total 43 digital singles, 14 albums and 1 mastertone.
 All certifications are calculated by Gelfand, Rennert & Feldman.
 Complete lists of all album, single, mastertone and video awards can also be accessed at www.riaa.com.

 Contact: Jonathan Lamy Follow @LamyJ Cara Duckworth Follow @TweetCDuck Liz Kennedy Follow @LizSKennedy 202/775-0101